cjlux/ASMBL/README.md

 #### Config

-The `config.json` contains the parameters that control how the ASMBL parser merges the 2 input files if running the program standalone.
+The `config.json` contains the parameters that control how the N-Fab parser merges the 2 input files if running the program standalone.

 Update the `config.json` so that the following settings are correct for your project: